bergercookie/vcfxplr/README.md

 - Pretty-print a file: `vcfxplr -c path/to/file.vcf pretty`
 - Write to JSON and dump to stdout: `vcfxplr -c path/to/file.vcf json`
-- Write to JSON and dump to stdout - Use `fullname` to group the items: `vcfxplr -c path/to/file.vcf json -g fullname`
+- Write to JSON and dump to stdout - Use `fullname` to group the items: `vcfxplr -c path/to/file.vcf json -g uid`